nebelgrau77/mytorch_docker/README.md

 ### MyTorch

-Docker container for experinenting with PyTorch, built on top of the official pytorch/pytorch image.
-Launches a Jupyter Notebook.
-No CUDA support at the moment.
+Docker container for experimenting with PyTorch, built on top of the official pytorch/pytorch image.
+Launches a Jupyter Lab.
+CUDA support available.

-After opening the link, change the `/tree` to `/lab`.